-It is also important to note that Sonnet XVII was translated from the original Spanish.
+‘One Hundred Love Sonnets: XVII’ is one of Neruda’s most famous sonnets.
+It is important to note that ‘Sonnet XVII’ was translated from the original Spanish.
 That means that any pattern of rhyme or rhythm has been lost.
 It was originally published in the collection, Cien sonetos de amor or 100 Love Sonnets.
 Neruda published the poem in Argentina in 1959.
-It was dedicated to Neruda’s wife, Matilde.
-He separated the collection into four sections, morning, afternoon, evening and night.
+It was dedicated to his wife, Matilde.
+He separated the collection into four sections, morning, afternoon, evening, and night.

-Even without access to the title of the collection this work appears in, a reader will immediately understand that this piece is about love.
-The word appears nine times in the text and the speaker spends the entire first two stanzas attempting to relate his feelings of love to other objects.
+Even without access to the title of the collection, this work appears in.
+A reader will immediately understand that this piece is about love.
+The word appears nine times in the text, and the speaker spends the entire first two stanzas attempting to relate his feelings of love to other objects.

-Summary of One Hundred Love Sonnets: XVII
+Explore One Hundred Love Sonnets: XVII

-The next section describes how his love is going to exist no matter what.
+The next section describes how his love is going to exist, no matter what.
 It is like the love one would feel for a flower that is not blooming, existing needless of exterior beauty.
-In the final lines the speaker gives up trying to define his love through metaphor.
-He admits that he loves this person and that is that.
+In the final lines, the speaker gives up trying to define his love through metaphor.
+He admits that he loves this person, and that is that.
 There is no better way to put it.

 Analysis of One Hundred Love Sonnets: XVII

-In the first stanza the speaker begins by telling his lover about a few things that don’t represent his love.
-Although not mentioned explicitly in this piece, Neruda dedicated the collection Sonnet XVII appeared in to his third wife.
+In the first stanza of ‘Sonnet XVII,’ the speaker tells his lover about a few things that don’t represent his love.
+Although not mentioned explicitly in this piece, Neruda dedicated the collection Sonnet XVII appeared to his third wife.
 This makes it likely that she was the intended listener and the lover to whom he refers.
-Neruda is utilizing the second person perspective in this piece in order to broaden the range of people the words could refer to.
+Neruda is utilizing the second-person perspective in this piece to broaden the range of people the words could refer to.
 This makes it easier for the reader to see these lines applying to their own life.

-In the next line the speaker presents another vague image.
+In the next line, the speaker presents another vague image.
 He describes an,

 […] arrow of carnations that propagate fire:

 It is easiest to take this statement at face value.
 He doesn’t love his partner as one would love the brightness of a flaming arrow.
-At this point it is fairly easy to see the reasoning behind the comparison the speaker is attempting.
+At this point, it is fairly easy to see the reasoning behind the comparison the speaker is attempting.
 She is not the same as these symbols of love and beauty are.
 There is something else to their relationship beyond the traditional patterns and aesthetics of love.